 2. Rich in selenium

 Enoki mushroom is a potential source of Se supplementation and biotransformation.
-Selenium possesses beneficial effects on the protection of cells from free radicals and detoxification mechanism.
+Selenium possesses beneficial effects on the protection of cells from free radicals and detoxification mechanisms.
 Thus enoki mushroom is capable to balance selenite tolerance and reduction in the body (5).

 3. Prevention of cancer